Qingtao-Cao/obix/README.md

 Devices are connected to the server through oBIX adaptors.
 These adaptors are separate applications that speak hardware-specific language to obtain data from hardware and convert into oBIX format.
 The server provides the same interface for oBIX adaptors and oBIX clients (e.g., UI management application).

-The main difference between this oBIX Server and other available implementations (such as oFMS http://www.stok.fi/eng/ofms/index.html or oX http://obix-server.sourceforge.net) is it is written in C and can be run on cheap low-resource platforms and more importantly, faster.
+This oBIX server is stable, fast and scale very well.
+One of the main difference between it and other available implementations (such as oFMS http://www.stok.fi/eng/ofms/index.html or oX http://obix-server.sourceforge.net) is it is written in C and has tiny footprint and therefore can be run on cheap low-resource platforms.

 The list of currently implemented oBIX features includes:
  - Read, write, invoke and delete requests handling